BardicDefense/purple-hack/README.md

-However, sometimes a scenario involves something unusually subtle or a creature has the abilities or has taken the effort to evade typical scrutiny, and calling out a specific action might be required.
+However, sometimes a scenario involves something unusually subtle or a creature has the abilities or has taken the effort to evade typical scrutiny, and calling out a specific action might be required (e.g., searching a lock for poison needles before attempting to pick it, or searching a section of wall for a secret door).

 Overall, checks aren't made just to use one's eyes or ears or otherwise notice the obvious.
 A Perception check only occurs when the rules call for one (e.g.